When you hear the word “addiction”, what comes to mind?

 Ever thought of sugar?

-Few would think to include sugar among the list of terrible substances and destructive behaviors that are addictive and devastating to lives.
+Few would think to include sugar in the list of terrible substances and destructive behaviors that are addictive and devastating to lives.
 However, current

 However, current research has shown that processed sugar can be just as addictive as the most harmful drugs.